What Ford Edge Problems Are Most Common?

 The Edge is one of Ford’s best-selling SUVs, offering space and versatility at an affordable price.
 But as one of America’s favorite family haulers, is the Ford Edge as reliable as it appears?
 Here are some of the most common problems Ford Edge owners face and how much it costs to repair the midsize SUV.

 What are the most common Ford Edge problems?

-Out of all the complaints found on CarComplaints.com, most fall into the same category: electrical problems.
-In fact, “electrical problems” is Car Complaints’ choice for the Ford Edge’s overall worst problem category.
-According to Car Complaints, “the most common Edge electrical problems cost $300 to fix and occur at 66,000 miles.”
+Of all the complaints found on Car Complaints, most fall into the same category: electrical problems.
+In fact, “electrical problems” is the most common Ford Edge problem category.
+These common Edge electrical problems cost $300 to fix and occur as early as 66,000 miles.
 The worst model years for this problem category are 2011-2013, which receive an unimpressive 247, 120, and 380 complaints about electrical issues, respectively.

 The 2013 Ford Edge takes the top spot, with an astonishing 370 complaints about the door-ajar light staying on.
-Out of 591 total complaints for the 2013 model year, there are significantly more complaints in the “electrical problems” category than any other.
+Out of 591 complaints for the 2013 model year, there are significantly more complaints in the “electrical problems” category than any other.

 Do some Ford Edge model years perform better than others?

 On the model year comparison of the Ford Edge, it’s clear that owners are having more problems with some model years than others.
 The 2013 model is ranked as the worst model year, with the most overall complaints of an unimpressive 591.

 But while the 2013 Edge receives significantly more complaints than any other, quite a few model years are close to catching up.
 The 2011 Ford Edge gets the second-most complaints at 415, while the 2012 model year receives 208.